greenbone/openvas-scanner/doc/README.md

 # OpenVAS Documentation (WORK IN PROGRESS)
-The new documentation is still a WORK IN PROGRESS!!
+**Project Title**

+OpenVAS Project Documentation

+**Project Description**

-The documentation of this project contains three parts:
+This repository contains the documentation for the OpenVAS project, which consists of three main parts:

-1. Doxygen
-It is used as a documentation of the internal c library.
-To build the doxygen documentation call `make doxygen-full`.
+Doxygen: The Doxygen documentation serves as the documentation for the internal C library of the project.
+To build the Doxygen documentation, run the following command: `make doxygen-full`.

-2. Man
-In the man folder you can find man pages of the executables of the project.
-These are automatically installed when calling `make install`.
-Additionally it is possible to generate man pages of the built-in nasl functions.
-These can be generated with `make nasl-man`.
-Be aware that those are currently not automatically installed and pandoc is required in order to be able to generate those.
+Man: In the man folder, you can find the man pages for the project's executables.
+These man pages are automatically installed when calling `make install`.
+Additionally, you have the option to generate man pages for the built-in NASL functions.
+To generate these NASL man pages, use the command: `make nasl-man`.
+Please note that the NASL man pages are not automatically installed, and you need to have pandoc installed in order to generate them.

-3. Manual
-It is also possible to generate a general purpose manual of the openvas project.
-The manual can be generated with `make manual` and contains various information about the OpenVAS project including the NASL-documentation.
-Also for this pandoc is required.
+Manual: The general-purpose manual of the OpenVAS project can be generated using the command: `make manual`.
+This manual provides comprehensive information about the OpenVAS project, including the NASL documentation.
+Generating the manual also requires pandoc to be installed.